Yeonhee77/MOVE/README.md

 ### To do in the future
 * Add more gestures to the model
 * Add more items for exercise, game, and rehabilitation
-* Modify the animation effects (Live, Lottie, etc.)
+* Modify the animation effects (Rive, Lottie, etc.)
 * Conduct user test to get feedback
 * Officially release the app